 McArdle Legal, through our associated service, Sydney Mediation Pitt St, puts into practice our commitment to mediation.

-The mediation facility at 192 Pitt St, is on the corner of Market St, across the street from the AAT and within a few minutes’ walk from most courts and tribunals; it is available on a full service basis.
+The mediation facility at 276 Pitt St, within a few minutes’ walk from most courts and tribunals; it is available on a full service basis.

 Contact David Adams on 02 8262 6200 for full information and booking arrangements.

 Purpose of mediation is to bring people together to the same negotiating table with an objective of resolving the dispute.
 As with any mediation process, mediators assist two or in some cases more parties to achieve a practical agreement that is ideally in the best interest of all involved.
 This solution must also conform to any organisational policies and applicable industrial laws.
 During the mediation process, both parties are encouraged to talk openly and present all the available information to ensure honesty and openness.

 Some of the more common sources of conflict in the workplace for example are due to differences in needs and wants, perceptions, values, knowledge and expectations.
 Lack of recognition, control or respect in addition to the more obvious instances of harassment and bullying can all be causes of conflict at work.
 These factors normally result in either employment termination or an employee taking a position; both of these common scenarios could lead to a dispute situation where an employee is claiming an unfair dismissal or an employer taking disciplinary action against employee’s position.

 Workplace disputes can be complex involving more than two parties such as the cases of assisting workgroups, management teams or entire offices to identify issues and resolve disputes.
 While workplace mediators will most likely be experienced in employment and industrial law, their role as mediators requires them to abstain from taking any sides during the mediation process.